This post may contain affiliate links. Please read our disclosure policy.

 - Can You Freeze This?
 Sadly, no. Cream sauces, containing as much dairy as they do, just don’t freeze well.

-- Make-Ahead Tips: Cook the chicken and add the sauce ahead of time and store it separately in the refrigerator.
+- Make-Ahead Tips: Cook the chicken and add the sauce ahead of time, and store it separately in the refrigerator.
 Cook the pasta the day of serving.
 Heat the sauce with the chicken and add pasta.

-- Mushrooms: Sneak in more vegetable nutrition by sauteing mushrooms with garlic.
+- Mushrooms: Sneak in more vegetable nutrition by sautéing mushrooms with garlic.

 - Switch Up The Protein: Instead of the bite-sized pieces of chicken, switch it up with shrimp for a delicious change of pace!

-Then I like to add some fresh greens with a simple green salad dressed with my favorite balsamic vinaigrette or when it’s strawberry season, strawberry spinach salad.
-You’ll love all these recipes, I promise!!
+Then I like to add some fresh greens with a simple green salad dressed with my favorite balsamic vinaigrette or when it’s strawberry season, strawberry spinach salad or strawberry salad (both are unique and have their own homemade dressings!).

 - Cook the chicken.